 In Part B, discuss your experiences with human rights advocacy in a small group.

 In Part C, each group will share some points from their discussion with the larger group.

-Read the definitions of advocacy provided in the box below, keeping in mind the work of your organization.
+Read "A Perspective on Advocacy" in the box below, keeping in mind the work of your organization.